Monday, December 31, 2012

 Track 34

-George Plays Santa, from the Cast of “The Jeffersons,” featuring Sherman Hemsley (1981)
+Cast of “The Jeffersons,” featuring Sherman Hemsley (1981)

-in "All I Want for Christmas"
+episode “All I Want for Christmas” than the

 The Jeffersons was on the air for 11 years, which makes it one of the longest-running non-animated sitcoms in television history.
 Hemsley later starred in the NBC sitcom Amen, which ran for five seasons from 1986-91.
 It's worth noting that one of the three Christmas episodes that series produced, "The Twelve Songs of Christmas," includes a performance of Mary's Boy Child, a Christmas carol written in 1956 by one of the show's stars, Jester Hairston.
 The full episode is available on YouTube in three parts: